scube-dev/scube-server/README.md

 ------------

   scube-server requires ruby ~> 2.0 and PostgreSQL ~> 9.4.
 You will
 need rubygems and the `bundler` gem installed.
-Check `rvm` key in `.travis.yml` configuration for a list of rubies currently supported.
+Check the `.travis.yml` file for a list of rubies currently supported.

 * Clone the repository
 * Install the dependencies: